Uchuu-$\nu^2$GC galaxies and AGN: Cosmic variance forecasts of high-redshift AGN for JWST, Euclid, and LSST: Methods

 To evaluate $\sigma_{\mathrm{cv}}$, a procedure using the two-point correlation function is usually used (e.g. \citealt{Somerville2004}; \citealt{Trenti2008}; \citealt{Moster2011}). \citet{Bhowmick2020} have primarily used this method to determine $\sigma_{\mathrm{cv}}$ for $z>7$ galaxies.
 In this paper, we determine $\sigma_{\mathrm{cv}}$ by directly computing $\langle N \rangle$ and $\langle N^2 \rangle$ from the AGN sample in subvolumes, taking advantage of the Uchuu simulation's large volume.
 Considering the areas of future surveys from telescopes such as {\it JWST} ($\sim 46~\mathrm{arcmin}^2$ and $\sim190~\mathrm{arcmin}^2$), and Euclid-deep ($\sim 40~\mathrm{deg}^2$), the Uchuu-$\nu^2$GC volume is large enough to extract a number of independent AGN subvolume samples, needed for calculating the cosmic variance.

+In this study, we use a single snapshot to evaluate the cosmic variance. choosing the $z$-axis of the simulation box, to represent the redshift width of mock surveys.
 Table~\ref{tbl:survey2} describes the subvolumes extracted having survey area $A$ and redshift width $\Delta z$.
 We focus on redshifts $z = 5.72, 6.34, 7.03, 7.78, 8.58$, and $9.48$, which correspond to the Uchuu snapshots.
 For each snapshot with redshift $z_i$, we consider the comoving length corresponding $\Delta z = 1$ centred on $z_i$, and extract it along with the $z$-axis direction of the simulation box.
 We then extract the survey areas $A = 0.01, 0.1, 1, 10, 30$, and 80 $\mathrm{deg}^2$ which have a square geometry with side-length corresponding to $\sqrt{A}$ in the $x-y$ plane of the simulation box.
 We convert degrees to the comoving lengths at each redshift $z_i$.
-Table \ref{tbl:survey} shows the comoving lengths of the subvolumes obtained from our simulation box for each survey area and redshift.
+Table~\ref{tbl:survey} shows the comoving lengths of the subvolumes obtained from our simulation box for each survey area and redshift.

 In addition to the cuboid geometry described above, we also consider a cubic geometry.
 This is because previous studies have shown that the survey geometry affects the cosmic variance of the galaxy LF (\citealt{Moster2011}; \citealt{Bhowmick2020}).
 For the cubic geometry, we extract cubes with side length $L_{\mathrm{eff}} (= V_{\mathrm{eff}}^{1/3})$, where $V_{\mathrm{eff}}$ is a survey volume corresponding to the cuboid geometry.
 We test the effect of geometry on the total field-to-field variance in Section~\ref{subsec:expected_var}.